Summer 2026 Submission Season is NOW OPEN

 WLR publishes articles by authors who are law professors or who have more than two years of experience in law practice, inclusive of clerkships.
 We do not publish student pieces unless written by Washington Law Review student editors or selected in a writing competition for University of Washington School of Law students.

-Articles: Law review articles tend to situate an argument in a larger body of scholarship, analyzing the problem and suggesting a solution.
+Articles: Law review articles typically situate an argument within a broader body of scholarship, analyzing the problem and proposing a solution.
 Published articles generally follow a traditional roadmap of introduction, background, analysis/argument, and conclusion, and provide a comprehensive treatment of a particular area of law.
-Articles are more formal in tone, and ground assertions in consistent citation.
-WLR prefers article submissions that contain fewer than 30,000 words including footnotes.
+Articles are more formal in tone and ground assertions in consistent citation.
+WLR seeks article submissions that contain between 18,000 and 30,000 words, including footnotes.

 Submission Methods: To submit an article or essay for consideration, use the Washington Law Review Scholastica portal.
-Please fill out your demographic information – we do not use it or have access to it during submission review or on a personal basis, but we use it in the aggregate to assess the efficacy of our efforts for diversity and inclusion.
+Please fill out your demographic information.
+We do not use or have access to it during submission review or on a personal basis.
+However, we use it in the aggregate to assess the efficacy of our efforts for diversity and inclusion.